 Make the most of pumpkins

-Pumpkins may be fun to carve, but we reckon they’re even better when cooked!
+Pumpkins may be fun to carve, but I reckon they’re even better when cooked!
 Dice into cubes and roast with garlic, thyme and rosemary for a wintry Sunday roast side dish, or, once roasted, mash with butter and serve with sausages and gravy.
 Spice lovers will be happy to hear that this autumn food is a perfect partner for chilli, and work particularly well in a slow-cooked curry.
-For dessert, while pumpkin pie is a popular option in the US during Thanksgiving, we can’t recommend baking a batch of fudgy pumpkin brownies enough.
+For dessert, while pumpkin pie is a popular option in the US during Thanksgiving, I can’t recommend baking a batch of fudgy pumpkin brownies enough.

 Get creative with soups

 On top of being comforting, warming and quick to make, soups are an easy way to up your daily intake of veg, too.
 Plus, it’s practically impossible to tire of soup when there’s an endless number of flavour combinations to experiment with.
-Some of our favourites include beetroot and dill, carrot and sweet potato and leek and potato.
+Some of my favourites include beetroot and dill, carrot and sweet potato and leek and potato.
 You mustn’t forget celeriac either.
 A somewhat overlooked vegetable, celeriac is one of the stars of autumn and really shines in a creamy soup.
 For an extra protein kick, why not cook up a batch of hearty dhal?
 This tasty stewed lentil dish is eaten across India and is incredibly straightforward to make.
 Check out food writer Elly Pear’s lentil, tomato and coconut dhal recipe for inspiration.
 The recipe conveniently makes six portions, so that’s lunches sorted for the week!